diyasaigal/TEAM13-ML-HACKTHON/README.md

 Repeated Guess: -50 (also heavily penalized, up from -10).

 WHY DID WE CHOOSE THIS DESIGN?

 The goal was explicitly to minimize wrong guesses.
 The standard -25 reward for a wrong guess is not severe enough.
 By training on a much harsher penalty (-100), the agent learns to avoid mistakes and repeated guesses at all costs, prioritizing high-certainty guesses.

 EXPLORATION VS EXPLOITATION

 The agent manages this trade-off using a HMM-weighted Epsilon-Greedy strategy:
 Epsilon-Greedy: The agent uses a standard epsilon-greedy approach, where epsilon (ε) starts at 0.2 and decays to 0.01.
 During training, if a random number is less than ε, the agent chooses to explore.

 Smart Exploration: When exploring, the agent does not pick a random letter from all 26.
 This would be inefficient ('X', 'Q', 'Z' are almost always wrong).
 Instead, it performs weighted sampling using the probabilities from the HMM.

 Exploitation: When exploiting (i.e., not exploring), the agent selects the action with the highest "blended score," which is a weighted average: 70% HMM probability + 30% RL Q-value.

 FUTURE WORK:

 Expand the Corpus: The HMM's strength is based on its 50,000-word vocabulary.
 Using a much larger corpus (e.g., 300,000+ words) would dramatically improve the accuracy of its frequency analysis and candidate filtering, which is the foundation of the agent's performance.

 Implement a Better HMM: The current HMM is a positional frequency model.
 I would implement a true n-gram (bigram/trigram) model.
 For a pattern like T H _, an n-gram model would know 'E' is overwhelmingly likely, whereas the current model just looks at all 3-letter words with 'H' in the middle.
 Tune the Hybrid Weight: The hmm_weight of 0.7 was hard-coded.
 I would experiment with this hyperparameter to find the optimal balance between the HMM's knowledge and the RL's learned refinements.
 Upgrade the DQN Algorithm: The agent uses a standard DQN with a target network.
 I would upgrade this to a Double DQN (to reduce Q-value overestimation) or a Dueling DQN (to better distinguish the value of a state from the value of an action).

+Tune the Hybrid Weight: The hmm_weight of 0.7 was hard-coded.
+I would experiment with this hyperparameter to find the optimal balance between the HMM's knowledge and the RL's learned refinements.
+Upgrade the DQN Algorithm: The agent uses a standard DQN with a target network.
+I would upgrade this to a Double DQN (to reduce Q-value overestimation) or a Dueling DQN (to better distinguish the value of a state from the value of an action).